iExecBlockchainComputing/iexec-doc/worker.rst

-SCHEDULER_IP      IP adress of the scheduler                      NO LOGIN             login of the worker to connect to scheduler     NO           vworker PASSWORD          password of the worker to connect to scheduler  NO           vworkerp SHAREDAPPS        apps already installed in the worker            NO           docker SHAREDPACKAGES    packages already installed in the worker        NO LOGGERLEVEL       logger level used by the worker                 NO           INFO
+SCHEDULER_IP      IP adress of the scheduler                      NO LOGIN             login of the worker to connect to scheduler     NO           vworker PASSWORD          password of the worker to connect to scheduler  NO           vworkerp SHAREDAPPS        apps already installed in the worker            NO
+LOGGERLEVEL       logger level used by the worker                 NO           INFO TMPDIR            temporary folder used by the worker             NO WALLETPASSWORD    password of the wallet used by the worker       NO
 ================  ==============================================  ==========  =============

-Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, if not defined the worker may not behave as expected:
+Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, **if not defined the worker may not behave as expected**:

-1. The option *-v /tmp/iexec:/tmp* will be used to store all the results from the worker.
+1. The option *-v /PATH/TO/WORKER/WALLET/wallet.json:/iexec/wallet/wallet_worker.json* is used for the worker to know which wallet to use.
-2. The option *-v /var/run/docker.sock:/var/run/docker.sock* is to allow the worker to start new docker containers.
+2. The option *-v /var/run/docker.sock:/var/run/docker.sock* is to allow the worker to start new docker containers when performing tasks.
+3. The option *-v /PATH/TO/TEMPDIR:/PATH/TO/TEMPDIR* will be used to store all the results from the worker.

 Supported CPU
 -------------